AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

        Put_Line ("T: " & Threshold'Image (T));
     end Main;

-The Ada compiler knows that an assignment to :ada:`V` requires an :ada:`Integer`.
-So, it chooses the :ada:`Value` function that returns an :ada:`Integer` to satisfy this requirement.
+The Ada compiler knows that an assignment to :ada:`C` requires a :ada:`Code` value.
+So, it chooses the :ada:`Get` function that returns a :ada:`Code` to satisfy this requirement.

-Operators in Ada can be treated as functions too.
+Operators in Ada are functions too.
 This allows you to define local operators that override operators defined at an outer scope, and provide overloaded operators that operate on and compare different types.
-To express an operator as a function, enclose it in quotes:
+To declare an operator as a function, enclose its "name" in quotes:

 [Ada]